azamsharp/azamsharp.github.io/_posts/testing.md

 ```

 Lastly, the functionality offered by a view model is already available in the view.
 The primary responsibility of a view model is to support binding.
 This is already possible inside the view through the use of ```@State```, ```@Binding```, ```@EnvironmentObject``` property wrappers.
 I strongly believe that Apple did a disservice to the iOS community by calling it a view.
 They should have called it a component or something similar.
 This has led to a lot of confusion in the iOS community.
-The word view entails that it is a visual only component like HTML or XAML in WPF.
+The word view entails that it is a visual only component like HTML in web development or XAML in WPF.
 But that is not the case.
 The view in SwiftUI is the return from the ```body``` property.
-Even that is not an actual view but just declaration of the view.
+Even that is not an actual view but just the declaration of the view.

 SwiftUI views are mapped to the UIView counter parts and then rendered on the screen.
 SwiftUI views are just basic value type structs.
 They have no knowledge on how to paint pixels on the screen.
 SwiftUI uses the declaration of the views to render actual UIViews.
 The mapping for some of the common SwiftUI to UIView is shown below: